Kudafari: Smart School Programme

-As part of the government's programme to improve the standard of education in the country, President Mohamed Nasheed launched the smart school programme.
-Kudafari School was inaugurated as the first Smart School under the programme.
+As part of the government's programme to improve the standard of education in the country, President Mohamed Nasheed launched the Smart School Programme.
+The Kudafari School was inaugurated as the first Smart School under the programme.

-Smart schools make use of information and communication technology and multimedia resources in the classrooms, in order to cater to the needs of all the students of different academic levels.
+Smart schools make use of information and communication technology and multimedia resources in the classrooms, in order to cater to the needs of all students of different academic levels.